indriApollo/uba/README.md

  **Notes**

 - Chest: the special arena chest will be randomly refilled with the content of items.conf after each round.
-Theses chests can only be destroyed by their placer (most likely the admin)
+These chests can only be destroyed by their placer (most likely the admin)

 - Slab: the special arena slabs are used as spawnpoints for the incoming players.
 These slabs can only be destroyed by their placer (most likely the admin)